This course was created by . . .

 During the 20th century, tales of the mythic Taliesin travelled beyond Wales.
 Today, all over the world, Taliesin is the first point of contact for many people wanting to explore Celtic mythology in the modern era.
 Inevitably, this old Welsh myth has evolved into something new, a modern myth that reinvents Taliesin for a different culture.
 Yet behind this new creation lies a much older Welsh tradition that stretches back into the early history of Britain.
 This video course introduces the original source texts for the Taliesin tradition, one of the oldest living myths of the Celtic nations.

 The course is made up of 6 video chapters:

 6. The Spoils of Annwfn

 Each chapter takes a look at one of the main strands in the Welsh Taliesin tradition, considering how its mythology evolved and speculating on how it was used at different periods in Welsh history.
 Using original texts from the most reliable editions, the course focusses on interpreting the different poems associated with Taliesin.

 A new video will be emailed to you every two days.
 Each video is accompanied by a question that you can answer and a space for you to ask a question of your own.
-Answers and questions will be discussed every Monday night, 7:30pm (UK time) on the Celtic Source Facebook Page.
+Answers and questions will be discussed every Tuesday night, 8:30pm (UK time) on the Celtic Source Facebook Page.
 Details and links will be sent during the course.

 "Gwilym has an extraordinary academic command of this material, yet allows space to imagine into the unknown spaces beyond the texts, resulting in learning experiences which are rigorous as well as meditative.
 A valuable teacher.”